commanderx16/x16-rom/dos/README.md

 | Partition listing         | `$=P`                         | yes       |         |
 | Partition filtering       | `$:NAME*=P`                   | no        |         |

-And this table shows which commands are supported:
+And this table shows which of the standard commands are supported:

 | Name             | Syntax                                                | Description                     | Supported |
 |------------------|-------------------------------------------------------|---------------------------------|-----------|